ajayzad/routing-example/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Project Summary
+This is the simple application in angular which explains the use of routing in Angular.
+It covers routing and navigation within the angular components with help of AppRouting Module.
+It also covers the data passing and data retriveing through routing.